saslani/saslani.github.io/_posts/2018-11-07-leadership.md

       micromanaging everything that has to be done in the way they have envisioned.
 The goal is to build a team that can innovate!
       <br />
       One important key here is, leading from behind doesn't mean to leave people to whatever they want!
-Followers must have a creat vision of the goals.
+Freedom is not absoloute.
+Followers must have a clear vision of the goals and timeline.
 The expected result is known, the means to get there can be let up to the followers.
     </div>
     <div class="right image">
       <img src="/assets/images/leadership/leadership_behind.jpg" />